 - Ravenclaw – Ravens are known to be smart birds, so it makes sense that Ravenclaws are known as wise, quick learners.

-- Regulus (Black) – Regulus is the name of the brightest star in the Alpha Leo constellation.
+- Regulus (Black) – Regulus, the brightest star in the Leo constellation, is located at the heart of the lion figure that the constellation's stars form (leo is the Latin name for a "lion").
 Although this might seem odd at first, considering he was not a Gryffindor, lions in mythology are often used to symbolize those fierce or pure of heart (pure-blood?).
-The name means “prince” and “heart of the lion.”
+The name means "prince" and "heart of the lion."
 During the First Punic War (264–242 BC), the Roman general Regulus was captured by the Carthaginians.
 He traveled to Rome with a party of Carthaginian ambassadors to help secure terms of peace, agreeing to return to Carthage to face death if he failed to gain acceptance of the Carthaginian terms.
 Once in Rome, however, Regulus urged the Senate to reject those terms; he returned to Carthage, where he was tortured and executed.
 Regulus Black quite possibly suffered a similar fate at the hands of Voldemort after trying to back out of being a Death Eater.

 - Remus (Lupin) – Remus was the twin brother of Romulus (founder of Rome).
 The King sent the two twin babies out to a river and tried to drown them, but a female wolf, instead of killing them, nursed them after finding the two boys.
 Remus was later killed by Romulus.